oriolologaray/TFE/README.md

 On Windows:

 1. Download MiKTeX from `https://miktex.org/download`
-2. Install it for the current user unless your environment requires a machine-wide install
+2. Install it for the current user unless your machine requires a system-wide installation
 3. Open MiKTeX Console after installation
 4. Enable automatic package installation
-5. Apply updates if MiKTeX reports pending updates
+5. Apply pending updates

+MiKTeX provides the LaTeX executables used by this project, including `pdflatex`.
+It can also install missing packages the first time the document is built.

 ### 4. Install Perl

-This repository uses `latexmk`, so Perl must be available on `PATH`.
+Perl is required because both `latexmk` and `latexindent` depend on it in this setup.

 Recommended on Windows:

 1. Download Strawberry Perl from `https://strawberryperl.com/`
 2. Install the current 64-bit release
-3. Restart VS Code after installation
+3. Restart VS Code after installation so the updated `PATH` is picked up

 ### 5. Verify the toolchain